theakshayraj/terraform-aws-drupal/modules/network/readme.md

 Conditionally create security group and/or all required security group rules.
 Ingress and egress rules can be configured in a variety of ways.
 See inputs section for all supported arguments and complete example for the complete use-case.

+Here we are using three modules.
+1.vpc module
+   name = local.name
+   Here name is a variable.
+2.security module
+3.security rds module